-lenbrook South High School operates a Targeted Assistance Program designed to provide academic interventions and other support for students at risk of school failure.
-The goal of the progr that students meet rigorous State academic standards.
+Glenbrook South High School operates a Targeted Assistance Program designed to provide academic interventions and other support for students at risk of school failure.
+The goal of the program is to ensure that students meet rigorous State academic standards.

-5. In schools operating a targeted assistance program, please describe the objective criteria the district has established to identify the target populations, AND and school leaders will include parents, administrators, paraprofessionals, and instructional support personnel in their identification of the target population
+5. In schools operating a targeted assistance program, please describe the objective criteria the district has established to identify the target populations, AND how teachers and school leaders will include parents, administrators, paraprofessionals, and instructional support personnel in their identification of the target population.\ (Section 1112(b)(9))

 For your convenience, the prior year Consolidated District Plan approved response is provided below.
-It may be copied and modified to address the Consolidated District Plan n DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.
+It may be copied and modified to address the Consolidated District Plan needs.

+DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.